LitteRabbit-37/Studio-Brightness-PlusPlus/readme.md

 Compared to the original, this fork adds:

--   **Automatic brightness:** Adjusts your Studio Display’s brightness to match the ambient light in your room
+-   **Automatic brightness (ALS)** with a built‑in deadband/hysteresis to avoid micro‑adjustments for tiny room‑light changes.
+You can toggle this from the tray.
--   **Native brightness key support:** Use your keyboard’s built-in brightness up/down keys, just like on macOS
+-   **Native brightness key support** (sun/F1–F2, or your QMK/VIA keys).
--   **16-level brightness scale:** Matches the macOS/Apple standard for number of brightness steps between minimum and maximum
+-   **Custom global shortcuts** via an Options dialog (tray menu).
+Includes a "Reset to Defaults" that reverts to the native Windows brightness keys only.
--   **Revised Studio Display detection** (`hid.cpp` has been rewritten for more robust device matching)
+-   **Revised Studio Display detection** (`hid.cpp` rewritten) for more robust device matching.

 ## Credits